SubleXBle/Fail2Ban-Report/README.md

 ### ⚠️ Upgrade Notice

-If you're upgrading from an existing installation:
+If you're upgrading from an existing installation : pre 0.3.2 and also from 0.3.2

 - ⚠️ **The new blocklist format is not compatible with the old `blocklist.json`.**
 - 🧹 To ensure a clean transition and avoid orphaned firewall entries, follow these steps: